>

 John Kirkpatrick sang Lord Bateman in 2007 on his Fledg’ling CD Make No Bones.

 Craig Morgan Robson sang Lord Bateman on their 2009 CD Hummingbird’s Feather, and Sarah Morgan sangt, accompanied by Jeff Gillett, live in front of an invited audience at The White Lion, Wherwell, Hampshire, in February 2012.
-The concert’s recording was released in the same year on their Forest Track album The Flowers and the Wine.
+The concert’s recording was released in the same year on their Forest Tracks album The Flowers and the Wine.
 Craig Morgan Robson noted on their album:

 In English Folk Songs (1920) Cecil Sharp comments that he noted nineteen different versions of this ballad.
 This one came from Henry Larcombe of Haselbury Plucknett near Crewkerne in Somerset.
 The story of Lord Bateman (or sometimes Beichan or Bekie) has been connected with that of Gilbert Beckett, father of Thomas a Beckett.
 Whether or not that is true, it is a magnificent tale of seafaring, romance and just a hint of bigamy for good measure.
 And if that’s not enough, most parties achieve a happy ending as well!